 Proposed milestone of completing scope of work for 12.15.17; beta version (inclusive of updating protocols) for 3.1.17.

-Proposal 2: Parties Recommend SLA Approach
+Proposal 2: Parties Recommend SLA Approach [related to Task 6, Issues 8 & 9]

 The SLA concept has been raised within T2WG exercises, and is envisioned to address long-standing ex ante review timing challenges.
 The proposed approach (attached) also enhances transparency for implementers by setting expectations on project status (reducing needs for updates).